Early Radar Development in the United Kingdom

 Purbeck Radar Reference Library

 The Purbeck Radar Reference Library is a collection of books and other material relating to the early development of radar.
 It is housed at the Swanage Museum Local Studies Centre and is available to the public by appointment.
-For more details and a downloadable brochure - follow the link.
+For more details follow the link.

 Penley Radar Archives